netdur/trueface-libraries-docs/src/assets/docs/ios/guide.md

 options.enableGPU.faceDetector = true;
 ```

-* If you are captuing live frames from iPhone camera, try to raise `smallestFaceHeight` value to for better face detectio performance
+* If you are captuing live frames from iPhone camera, try to raise `smallestFaceHeight` value to for better face detection  performance

 ```cpp
 options.smallestFaceHeight = 240;